Holistische Arts

 What is a LEEP procedure?

-A LEEP procedure (also known as Loop Electrosurgical Excision Procedure or LLETZ) is a surgical intervention where a thin electric wire (loop) is used to remove abnormal tissue from the cervix.
-It is the most commonly performed treatment for CIN 2 and CIN 3 in the Netherlands.
+A LEEP procedure (also called a loop excision or LLETZ) is a surgical intervention where a thin electric wire (loop) is used to remove abnormal tissue from the cervix. it is the most commonly performed treatment for CIN 2 and CIN 3 in the Netherlands.

-The procedure is typically performed by a gynecologist under local anesthesia.
-The removed tissue is sent to the laboratory for examination.
-The goal is to remove all abnormal cells in a single session.
+The procedure is usually performed under local anesthesia by a gynecologist.
+The removed tissue is sent to a laboratory for examination.
+The goal is to remove all abnormal cells at once.

 For many women, the LEEP procedure is an effective treatment.
 However, it is important to understand that the procedure has limitations, particularly regarding the underlying HPV virus.